001masato/miyabi/docs/reports/orchestrator_completion_summary.md

-# Project Completion Summary: Orchestrator-Subagent Architecture
+# Project Design Specification: Orchestrator-Subagent Architecture

 **Date**: 2025-11-07
-**Project**: AI Agent Development Framework v2.0 **Status**: ✅ **COMPLETE**
+**Project**: AI Agent Development Framework v2.0 **Status**: ⚠️ **Design Specification (Implementation Pending)**

+> [!IMPORTANT]
+> This document describes the **architectural design and expected behavior** of the Orchestrator system.
+> Actual Rust implementation code is currently pending.
+This serves as a blueprint for future development.

 ---

-## 🎉 Mission Accomplished
+## 🎉 Design Goals

-Successfully refactored the entire AI Agent project to implement the **Orchestrator-Subagent Architecture**, achieving a **3x performance improvement** through parallel execution and specialized subagents.
+The goal is to refactor the AI Agent project to implement the **Orchestrator-Subagent Architecture**, aiming for a **3x performance improvement** through parallel execution and specialized subagents.

 ---